nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 For an extended introduction to contracts, visit
  [The Racket Guide](https://docs.racket-lang.org/guide/contracts.html).

-P.S. the quicksort example and the related figures are from the paper [_Collapsible Contracts: Fixing a Pathology of Gradual Typing_][fgsfs]
+The quicksort example and the related figures are from the paper [_Collapsible Contracts: Fixing a Pathology of Gradual Typing_][fgsfs]